ShaharPrishMSFT/Zod/README.md

 - `worktrees/zod.it/` - IT automation and tooling
 - `worktrees/formalai.generalist/` - General use cases and procedures

-Each worktree has its own custom folder for specific configurations and personality:
+Each worktree has its corresponding personality folder in the ./personalities directory:
-- `./formalai.python.custom/` - Custom files and personality for Python SDK development
+- `./personalities/formalai.python/` - Personality for Python SDK development
-- `./formalai.python.infra.custom/` - Custom files and personality for infrastructure
+- `./personalities/formalai.python.infra/` - Personality for infrastructure
-- `./formalai.configuration.custom/` - Custom files and personality for configuration
+- `./personalities/formalai.configuration/` - Personality for configuration
-- `./formalai.lang.custom/` - Custom files and personality for language design and implementation
+- `./personalities/formalai.lang/` - Personality for language design and implementation
-- `./zod.it.custom/` - Custom files and personality for IT automation
+- `./personalities/zod.it/` - Personality for IT automation
-- `./formalai.generalist.custom/` - Custom files and personality for general use cases
+- `./personalities/formalai.generalist/` - Personality for general use cases

-### Custom Folder Structure
+### Personality Directory Structure
-Each .custom folder must:
+Each personality folder must:
 - Contain a `readme.md` defining the agent's personality for that worktree
 - Be created if it doesn't exist
 - Be maintained and updated by the agent as it learns and evolves